edbentley/replay/website/docs/test.md

 nextFrame();
 ```

-### `jumpToFrame(() => condition)`
+### `jumpToFrame(condition, maxFrames)`

+#### Parameters

+- `condition`: A function that can return a boolean or throw an error.
+- `maxFrames`: (Optional) Set the maximum number of frames that will run.
+Default `1800`.

 Asynchronously progress frames of the game until condition is met and no errors are thrown.
 Condition can also return a Texture (useful for throwing methods like `getTexture`).
-Rejects if 1000 gameplay seconds (60,000 loops) pass and condition not met / still errors.
+Rejects if 30 gameplay seconds (1800 frames) pass and condition not met / still errors.

 Note that this will run at almost synchronous speed, but doesn't block the event loop.